salcido/huello-2/README.md

 # Huello-2

-The successor for Huello (RIP) a OS X Dashboard widget for quickly controlling your Philips Hue bulbs.
+The successor to Huello (formally an OS X Dashboard widget) built with Ember and Electron for quickly controlling your Philips Hue bulbs.

 ## Prerequisites